brettwooldridge/HikariCP/README.md

 but it seems likely that driver in this case checks with the DB to ensure the statement is still valid and if not recompiles it transparently.

-Regardless of correctness or not (I'm sure it varies by DB vendor), it is unnecessary with modern database drivers to implement this at the pool level.
+Regardless of correctness or not (the behavior varies by DB vendor), it is unnecessary with modern database drivers to implement this at the pool level.

-**Log Statement Text**<br/>
+**Log Statement Text / Slow Query Logging**<br/>
 Like Statement caching, most major database vendors support statement logging through properties of their own driver.
-This includes Oracle, MySQL, Derby, MSSQL.
+This includes Oracle, MySQL, Derby, MSSQL, and others.
 We consider this a "development-time" feature.
-For those few databases that do not support it, [log4jdbc](https://code.google.com/p/log4jdbc/) is a good option.
-Actually *log4jdbc* provides some nice additional stuff like various timings, and PreparedStatement bound parameter logging.
+For those few databases that do not support it, [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/) is a good option.
+It also provides some nice additional stuff like timing, logging slow queries only, and PreparedStatement bound parameter logging.

-HikariCP is focused (primarily) on performance in a Production environment, so it is doubtful that we will ever implement this kind of feature given inherent driver support and alternative solutions.
+HikariCP is focused (primarily) on reliability and performance in a Production environment, so it is doubtful that we will ever implement this kind of feature given inherent driver support and alternative solutions.

 ----------------------------------------------------